-Have plenty of trash cans available!
+BONUS TIP: Always have plenty of trash cans available!

 No one likes to look at a half-eaten plate of food with flies, bees, or wasps swirling around it that's been baking in the hot summer sun.
 Having several garbage cans that have lids on them, readily accessible to your guests will help keep things looking tidy.

 Also, keep trash cans emptied regularly, always have an ample supply of garbage bags available.
 Putting the trashcans on the perimeters of your party spaces will also help reduce bugs, ants, and bees as well.